tripplea-sg/mysqlsh/group_replication/3-DR-Scenario/Readme.md

 # Disaster Recovery Handling
+Disaster Recovery handling is unique and specific.
+Many organizations have DR runbook as a guide to perform Disaster Recovery activation, where its validity and workability shall be tested during DR exercise.
+This note does not guarrantee it would be successful on all environments, therefore it needs to be tested and modify to meet the specific needs. </br>
 We simulate situation whereby primary site (InnoDB Cluster) is completely down and data is coming to secondary site when primary site is unavailable.
 ## Making Primary Site (InnoDB Cluster) unavaibale
 On node-1, shutdown all databases